dflick-pivotal/sentimentr-release/README.md

  - Edit the manifest.yml in the client folder and change the servicename to the one you have just created.
  - Push the client app.

-# prerequisite for advanced work with bosh
+# Prerequisite for advanced work with bosh
 On the local machine:
 - bosh cli (use: https://github.com/cloudfoundry-community/traveling-bosh)
 - cf commandline (use: https://github.com/cloudfoundry/cli)